modfin/pg-xid/README.md

 ## Description

-`Xid` is a globally unique id generator library.
-They are small, fast to generate and ordered.
+`Xid` is a globally unique id generator functions.
+They are small and ordered.

 Xid uses the *Mongo Object ID* algorithm to generate globally unique ids with a different serialization (base32) to make it shorter when transported as a string: https://docs.mongodb.org/manual/reference/object-id/